 Hello!
 I'm Patrick Hart.
-I am a musician — for work, but also for fun.
-I am currently spending most of my time in Montreal, Taipei, Los Angeles and Miami, but I'm open to suggestions.
+I make music — for work, but also for fun.
+I do some graphic design work on the side.
+I'm currently living in Los Angeles, but I'm open to suggestions.

 laptop travel music.
 6 tracks, 25 min.

 Follow-up to 2008’s Go Mode!
 Another album made with only a laptop and headphones, except for vocals on Duck General (the Devin Smith Challenge: no midi controllers, etc).
 Go Mode 2 was the target of a theft (well, my laptop was the target I guess) back in 2009.

 Additional Credits: Denny Denny Breakfast and DJ Cutlet, vocals track 3Preview a Track!
 Download Album! (.zip,54mb) Album Page!

 quiet, pretty percussion music.
 6 tracks, 12 min.